 Other things to note

-You have to remember that you are buying a 50-inch TV for less than $500 so do not expect a premium look design.
+You have to remember that you are buying a 50-inch TV for less than $500, so don't expect a premium design.
 The build quality is average and feels plasticky.
-It will not offer the newest things like HDMI device recognition, voice control or smart house HUB integration, but that is understandable for a $500 set.
-The remote control is simple and easy to use, but feels really cheap.
+It doesn't offer HDMI device recognition, voice control or smart house HUB integration, but that is understandable for a $500 set.
+The remote control is easy to use, if somewhat cheap feeling.